Replicating and extending chain-ladder via an age-period-cohort structure on the claim development in a run-off triangle

-\begin{remark} One may ask why we propose to model $\mu_{kj}$ and not the individual development factors $f_{ij}$ or the actual hazard rate $\alpha^{\ast,R}(t|u)$.
-The answer to the first alternative is a theoretical one and to the second a practical one.
-Why not modeling $f_{ij}$?
+\begin{remark} One may ask why we propose to model $\mu_{kj}$ and not the individual development factors $f_{kj}$ or the actual hazard rate $\alpha^{\ast,R}(t|u)$.
+We discuss both alternatives consecutively:

+\begin{itemize} \item Why not modeling $f_{kj}$?
 The individual development factors stem from a discrete world and are not defined in a continuous setting.
-The claim development $\mu_{kj}$ however is well defined also in a continuous setting.
-This is desirable from an abstract point of view but also from a modeling perspective because it enables to embed the claim development in a wider continuous modeling framework.
-There is an interesting parallel to draw to the field of mortality modeling in actuarial science and demography where usually an averaged version of the hazard rate (force of mortality) is being modeled.
-The force of mortality is the central object for further modeling and interpretation and it is also used to estimate the conditional probability of dying, see e.g. the methods protocol for the human mortality data base \cite{wilmoth07}.
-In a similarly fashion, we propose to estimate the development factors after modeling $\widehat \mu_{kj}$.
+The claim development $\mu_{kj}$ however is up to a constant $\delta$ well defined in a continuous setting in the sense that $\mu_{kj}/\delta$ converges to $\alpha^{\ast,R}(t|u)$ for the grid-size $\delta$ converging to zero.
+This is desirable from an abstract point of view but also from a modeling perspective because it enables to embed the claim development in a wider continuous modeling framework. \item Why not model the continuous hazard rate $\alpha^{\ast,R}(t|u)$ directly?
+This is because we start from run-off triangles.
+While one could still impose a structure on $\alpha^{\ast,R}(t|u)$ first, the implications for $\mu_{kj}$ are not easy to derive and may complicate things unnecessarily.
+As mentioned in the previous section, there is an interesting parallel to draw to the field of mortality modeling in actuarial science and demography where usually an averaged version of the hazard rate (force of mortality) is being modeled.
+The force of mortality is the central object for further modeling and interpretation and it is also used to estimate the conditional probability of dying, see e.g. the methods protocol for the Human Mortality Database \cite{wilmoth07}.
+In a similarly fashion, we propose to estimate the development factors after modeling $\mu_{kj}$. \end{itemize}

 \end{remark}